frederic-perez/AmE-dictionary/data/idioms.md

 __hold someone back__
 __hold that thought__ :two: An expression used to interrupt someone mid-speech and indicate that one’s attention is being or about to be diverted. _Sorry, Janet, hold that thought—I’m getting a call on the other line._
 __hold the fort__ To take care of a place while someone who is usually there is gone, such as a store or one’s home.
 (From western movies.) _I’m going next door to visit Mrs. Jones.
 You stay here and hold the fort.
 You should open the store at eight o’clock and hold the fort until I get there at ten._
+__hold the line__
 __hold the reins__ To have or be in control, especially of a group, project, or situation.
+__hold tight__ __2__ To wait patiently without taking any immediate action.
 __hold up__
 __hold your horses__ :two: Slow down, wait.
+__hold__ _You got to know when to hold ’em, know when to fold ’em..._ Here, “hold” means to keep your cards and not play them yet, indicating the importance of patience and knowing when to continue a certain action or strategy.
+It implies waiting for the right moment to act or make a decision.
+In a broader sense, this advice applies to life — knowing when to stay committed to a situation and when to let go or change course.
 __hold(ing) the bag, to/be left__
+__holding pattern__
 __Hollyweird__ The term _Hollyweird_ is a play on words, combining the names _Hollywood_ and _weird_, and is often used to describe the American film industry in a negative or satirical manner.
 __holy cow__
 __holy crickets__ :two: An exclamation of surprise, shock, or astonishment. _Holy crickets, the bill for that dinner was nearly $200!_